mousepawmedia/devdocs/network/source/network/phabricator.rst

 appear, and you can leave a comment.
 Click :guilabel:`Save Draft` to save your comment.

-..
-IMPORTANT:: Your Inline Comments will not be published until you click
+..  important:: Your Inline Comments will not be published until you click
     :guilabel:`Add Comment` towards the bottom of the page.

 Each draft inline comment will appear as a yellow speech bubble when you hover